maximilianMairinger/ctp/README.md

 ### CLI

 All inqueried options can be given as command line arguaments as well.
 Only two options (namely `verbose` and `destination`) will not be inqueried if not given.
-Those have the defaults `verbose: false` and `destination: [current dir]`.
+Those have the defaults `verbose: true` and `destination: [current dir]`.

 ## Contribute

 All feedback is appreciated.
-Write an issue or even add a template by creating a pull request.
+Write an issue or add a template by creating a pull request.